UCSF-CBC/future/revdep/problems.md

     Package suggested but not available for checking: ‘INLA’
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.3Mb
+      sub-directories of 1Mb or more:
+        data   5.0Mb
+    ```

 *   checking data for non-ASCII characters ...
 NOTE
     ```
       Note: found 940 marked Latin-1 strings